A recent study revealed that 24.3% of residents experienced at least one instance of physical nursing home abuse.

-You can also ask a trusty friend, family member, or even an experienced nursing home abuse and neglect attorney to go over the fine print in the contract before singing it.
+You can also ask a trusty friend, family member, or even an experienced nursing home abuse and neglect attorney to go over the fine print in the contract before signing it.

 How to Report Abuse and Neglect in a Nursing Home

-If your elder loved one lives in a nursing home, and have been displaying signs of nursing home abuse – physical, emotional or financial – you need to act fast.
+If your elder loved one lives in a nursing home and has been displaying signs of nursing home abuse – physical, emotional, or financial – you need to act fast.

 More often than not, elders feel embarrassed or even scared to report mistreatment for fear of retaliation from the nursing home staff.
 It is, therefore, necessary to talk to them when you are alone.

 Offer to take them to get help at the nearest local senior protective services agency.
-A number of state and national social service agencies can help.
+A number of states and national social service agencies can help.

 If you think your loved one is in danger and needs urgent help, call 911 or seek immediate help from local police authorities.